AlexYegupov/multidemo/README.md

 # Project documenting

-****TL;DR****; write documentation to markdown files, store them in project repository and view in browser (see `package.json -> scripts -> docs:build`)
+****TL;DR****; write documentation to markdown files, store them in the project repository and view them in the browser (see `package.json -> scripts -> docs:build`)

 ## Motivation

-Project documentation is a place where developer/manager/customer can see WHY something was implemented on the project and WHICH WAY.
-Good documentation lets anyone to get an answers on the questions like: "why this feature was implemented?", "What is this feature related to?", "Do we still need it?", "Hot to test it?" while a project is developing and changing.
+Project documentation is a place where the developer/manager/customer can see WHY something was implemented on the project and WHICH WAY.
+Good documentation lets anyone get answers to the questions like: "why this feature was implemented?", "What is this feature related to?", "Do we still need it?", "Hot to test it?" while a project is developing and changing.

-Assummed that project documentation is created __mainly__ by the developer alongside with the code changes but __sometimes__ can be improved by QA, manager or customer (anyone else who can edit markdowns & commit to git)
+Assumed that project documentation is created __mainly__ by the developer alongside the code changes but __sometimes__ can be improved by QA, manager or customer (anyone else who can edit markdowns & commit to git)

 ## Technical details